The James B. Carey Library is Open Virtually

 The James B. Carey Library administers the SMLR_Net listserv which shares selected news on labor and employment relations and human resource management.
 To subscribe to the listserv, please visit the following website:

 How Amazon Crushes Unions | The New York Times

 State Unemployment by Race and Ethnicity | Economic Policy Institute

 The Carey Library Research Minute aims to highlight both ongoing faculty research at SMLR and library resources.
 The publication, published three times in each the fall and spring semesters, is meant to share what colleagues are actively working on.
 Consider submitting your ongoing research for the next issue.

 The abrupt closure of many offices and workplaces this past spring ushered in a new era of remote work for millions of employed Americans and may portend a significant shift in the way a large segment of the workforce operates in the future.
 Most workers who say their job responsibilities can mainly be done from home say that, before the pandemic, they rarely or never teleworked.
 Only one-in-five say they worked from home all or most of the time.
 Now, 71% of those workers are doing their job from home all or most of the time.
 And more than half say, given a choice, they would want to keep working from home even after the pandemic, according to a new Pew Research Center survey.

-The James B. Carey Library, located in the Labor Education Center, offers reference and information services to the students and faculty of the School of Management and Labor Relations (SMLR), the larger Rutgers community, labor relations and human resource management professionals, and the working people and employers of New Jersey.
+The James B. Carey Library, located in the Labor Education Center, offers reference and information services to the students and faculty of the School of Management and Labor Relations (SMLR), the larger Rutgers community, labor relations & human resource management professionals, and the working people and employers of New Jersey.
 We maintain a specialized collection of journals, texts, reporting services and databases in industrial relations and human resources.

 Julie Peters: firstname.lastname@example.org, (848) 932-9608